South China Sea: Territorial claims

 In May 2014, China established an oil rig near the Paracel Islands, leading to multiple incidents between Vietnamese and Chinese ships.
-Vietnamese analysis identifies this change in strategy generating on going incidents as occurring since 2012.
+Vietnamese analysis identifies this change in strategy, generating ongoing incidents as occurring since 2012.

 In December 2018, retired Chinese admiral Luo Yuan proposed that a possible solution to tensions with the United States in the South China Sea would be to sink one or two United States Navy aircraft carriers to break US morale.
-Also in December 2018, Chinese commentator and Senior Colonel in the People's Liberation Army Air Force, Dai Xu suggested that China's navy should ram United States Navy ships sailing in the South China Sea.
+Also in December 2018, Chinese commentator and Senior Colonel in the People's Liberation Army Air Force, Dai Xu, suggested that China's navy should ram United States Navy ships sailing in the South China Sea.

 The US, although not a signatory to UNCLOS, has maintained its position that its naval vessels have consistently sailed unhindered through the South China Sea and will continue to do so.
-At times US warships have come within the 12 nautical-mile limit of Chinese-controlled islands (such as the Paracel Islands), arousing China's ire.
-During the US Chief of Naval Operations' visit to China in early 2019, he and his Chinese counterpart worked out rules of engagement, whenever American warships and Chinese warships met up on the high seas.
+At times, US warships have come within the 12 nautical-mile limit of Chinese-controlled islands (such as the Paracel Islands), arousing China's ire.
+During the US Chief of Naval Operations' visit to China in early 2019, he and his Chinese counterpart worked out rules of engagement, whenever American warships and Chinese warships encounter on the high seas.

 On 26 June 2020, the 36th Association of Southeast Asian Nations (ASEAN) Summit was held virtually.
 Vietnam, as the Chairman of the Summit, released the Chairman's Statement.
 The statement said the United Nations Convention on the Law of the Sea is "the basis for determining maritime entitlements, sovereign rights, jurisdiction and legitimate interests over maritime zones, and the 1982 UNCLOS sets out the legal framework within which all activities in the oceans and seas must be carried out."

-In November 2025, Australia raised concerns over China’s military expansion in the South and East China Seas, citing increased risks to trade routes.
-The remarks followed an incident in which a Chinese fighter jet dropped flares near an Australian patrol plane, deemed “unsafe and unprofessional,” and were made during the Indo-Pacific Navy Conference amid Australia’s AUKUS nuclear submarine program.
+In November 2025, Australia raised concerns over China's military expansion in the South and East China Seas, citing increased risks to trade routes.
+The remarks followed an incident in which a Chinese fighter jet dropped flares near an Australian patrol plane, deemed “unsafe and unprofessional,” and were made during the Indo-Pacific Navy Conference amid Australia's AUKUS nuclear submarine program.